rht-labs/ubiquitous-journey/README.md

 OR

-1. Go to the Operator Hub on OpenShift and hit install...
-Make it a Cluster Scoped Operator.
-But remember, you should try to back up the configuration of the ArgoCD Custom Resource instance for repeatability...
+1. Go to the Operator Hub on OpenShift and install via UI.
+But remember, you should store the configuration of the ArgoCD Custom Resource instance definition for repeatability.
 You'll also need to edit the subscription to disable the default argocd instance and allow ClusterScoped ones be created in any project.
 ```yaml
 # oc edit subscription/openshift-gitops-operator -n openshift-operators
 spec: